John Carpenter - pop suspense master

-John Carpenter - Escape from New York soundtrack CD cover John Carpenter is best known as the creator of B-films with a strong horror, science fiction or fantasy element.
+John Carpenter is best known as the creator of B-films with a strong horror, science fiction or fantasy element.
 He directs his films, plays a part in bringing the screenplay to life as well as taking small roles in his films, but here we take a look as his musical scores.
+He started scoring his own films to save costs, and has learned the skill on the job.
 Like his film style, Carpenter's film scores may also be described as belonging to the pop culture.
 His themes are simple and repetitive but can be extremely effective in setting the mood for his slick set pieces, and therefore play a part in creating his cult following.
 With a powerful visual style and relative lack of dialogue, the music itself and the mood it creates becomes a strong part of the overall experience.
 That Carpenter has used electronic music in his scores is no surprise given the pop nature of his thematic material.

 Here are some essential albums of the film music of John Carpenter: